Calhau18/Machine_Learning_Notes/README.md

 This text was made by the author while in preparation for both its Bachelor Machine Learning course at Instituto Superior Técnico @ Lisbon, Portugal and its Master Machine Learning course at EPFL @ Lausanne, Switzerland, also with some consultation of Standford's online content.
 Be advised that the content does not coincide exactly with neither of these courses and may be presented in different fashion from them.

-Contributions, orrections and suggestions are welcome at \href{https://github.com/Calhau18/Machine_Learning_Notes}{the document's repo}.
+Contributions, orrections and suggestions are welcome at [the document's repo](https://github.com/Calhau18/Machine_Learning_Notes).